SwedbankPay/developer.swedbankpay.com/resources/test-data.md

 ## Failure Testing

 For testing errors in transactions there are two different methods.
-The first method is performed through 3DSecure, and the second method is for testing errors thorugh spesific amounts.
+The first method is performed through 3-D Secure, and the second method is for testing errors thorugh spesific amounts.

-### 3DSecure Method
+### 3-D Secure Method

 First, POST a Payment (operation purchase) and enter the link to the payment page.
 Example URL: -